wcgoodrum/sde-course-review/README.md

 Chai Zhang (zdc4tp)

+Run the CommandLineCourseReview class to use the command line implementation of course review.
-Run the CourseReviewApplication class to use the GUI implementation of Course Review.
+Run the CourseReviewApplication class to use the GUI implementation of Course Review (half-finished).